Henri Matisse: World War II years

-Matisse's wife Amélie, who suspected that he was having an affair with her young Russian emigre companion, Lydia Delectorskaya, ended their 41-year marriage in July 1939, dividing their possessions equally between them.
+Matisse's wife Amélie, who suspected that he was having an affair with her young Russian emigrée companion, Lydia Delectorskaya, ended their 41-year marriage in July 1939, dividing their possessions equally between them.
 Delectorskaya attempted suicide by shooting herself in the chest; remarkably, she survived with no serious after-effects, and returned to Matisse and worked with him for the rest of his life, running his household, paying the bills, typing his correspondence, keeping meticulous records, assisting in the studio, and coordinating his business affairs.

 Matisse was visiting Paris when the Nazis invaded France in June 1940, but managed to make his way back to Nice.
 His son, Pierre, by then a gallery owner in New York, begged him to flee while he could.
 Matisse was about to depart for Brazil to escape the occupation of France but changed his mind and remained in Nice, in Vichy France.
-"It seemed to me as if I would be deserting," he wrote Pierre in September 1940.
-"If everyone who has any value leaves France, what remains of France?".
-Although he was never a member of the resistance, it became a point of pride to the occupied French that one of their most acclaimed artists chose to stay, though of course, being non-Jewish, he had that option.
+In September 1940, he wrote Pierre: "It seemed to me as if I would be deserting.
+If everyone who has any value leaves France, what remains of France?"
+Although he was never a member of the resistance, it became a point of pride to the occupied French that one of their most acclaimed artists chose to stay.

 While the Nazis occupied France from 1940 to 1944, they were more lenient in their attacks on "degenerate art" in Paris than they were in the German-speaking nations under their military dictatorship.
-Matisse was allowed to exhibit along with other former Fauves and Cubists whom Hitler had initially claimed to despise, though without any Jewish artists, all of whose works had been purged from all French museums and galleries; any French artists exhibiting in France had to sign an oath assuring their "Aryan" status—including Matisse.
+Matisse was allowed to exhibit, along with other former Fauves and Cubists whom Hitler had initially claimed to despise, although without any Jewish artists, all of whose works had been purged from all French museums and galleries; any French artists exhibiting in France had to sign an oath assuring their "Aryan" status, including Matisse.
 He also worked as a graphic artist and produced black-and-white illustrations for several books and over one hundred original lithographs at the Mourlot Studios in Paris.